kanait/gmorph/README.md

 ## Getting Started

-### Windows
+This software is provided only for Windows.

-Double-click src\OpenGL.sln (A solution file for VS2015) and then "build the solution", and if successfully finished, you can find an executable in src\Release\gmorph.exe .
+Double-click src\OpenGL.sln (A solution file for VS2015) or src\gmorph-vs2017.sln (for VS2017) and then "build the solution", and if successfully finished, you can find an executable in src\Release\gmorph.exe or src\Release\gmorph-vs2017.exe .

 In the data.v2.0 folder, all examples used in the paper are included.
-You can see 3D morphing animation as follows:
+You can check 3D morphing animation as follows:

-1. Copy an execution file gmorph.exe to a folder including .gmh file.
+1. Copy an execution file gmorph.exe (or gmorph-vs2017.exe) to a folder including .gmh file.
-2. Execute gmorph.exe.
+2. Execute gmorph.exe (or gmorph-vs2017.exe).
 3. "File" -> "Open" -> "GMH file" to load a .gmh file.
 4. "Morph" -> "Create PPD" to create an interpolation mesh.
 5. "Display" -> "Interp.
 Mesh"